 Dr. Biggerstaff is a Nebraska native, born and raised in Lincoln.
 He completed his undergraduate degree from Creighton University, with a bachelor of science in physics.
 He attained his doctorate of medicine degree from the Creighton University School of Medicine in 2012.
 He completed a five-year residency in general surgery at Creighton University, and then completed his plastic surgery training at the University of California, Irvine in 2020.
-He is Board Certified Plastic Surgeon for his plastic surgery certification pending completion of both written and oral board exams.
+He is a board-certified plastic surgeon.

 - Board Certified Plastic Surgeon